-1. Development proposals will be supported which demonstrate that they take account of and enhance the characteristic, distinctive and historic landscape features of St Stephen in Brannel Parish, the setting and significance of heritage assets, and key viewpoints or vistas from, across and within the Parish's settlements, including:

-- A. vistas to be had of the higher ground to the south west and east of Treviscoe; - B. the backdrop to St Stephen in Brannel village as it is approached from the west, and visible in vistas from several locations within the settlement; - C. the intimacy, sensitivity and capacity of the landscape around Coombe, considering cumulative impact and the tranquillity; - D. the characteristic post medieval field plots and development pattern around Lanjeth; - E. panoramas from viewpoints encompassing a broad vista containing many objects of interest, notably those from the high ground in the north and east of the Parish giving open vistas of the plateau, down to the distant coast, and into the upper Fal valley. - F. the historic landscapes formed by the 'Churchtown' surrounding the Church at the heart of St Stephens village, and the historic cores of Coombe and Nanpean.

-2. In the settlements and countryside of the higher ground to the north, development proposals should demonstrate that they have taken into account and have addressed adequately;
+- 1. Development proposals will be supported which demonstrate that they take account of and where possible enhance the characteristic, distinctive and historic landscape features of St Stephen in Brannel Parish, the setting and significance of heritage assets, and viewpoints or vistas from, across and within the Parish's settlements, including: - A. vistas to be had of the higher ground to the southwest and east of Treviscoe; - B. the backdrop to St Stephen in Brannel village from the east and west, and visible in vistas from several locations within the settlement; - C. the intimacy, sensitivity and capacity of the landscape around Coombe, considering cumulative impact and the tranquillity. - D. the characteristic post medieval field plots and development pattern around Lanjeth; - E. panoramas from viewpoints encompassing a broad vista containing many objects of interest, notably those from the high ground in the north and east of the Parish giving open vistas of the plateau, down to the distant coast, and into the upper Fal valley. - F. the historic landscapes formed by the 'Churchtown' surrounding the Church at the heart of St Stephens village, and the historic cores of Coombe and Nanpean. - 2.
+In the settlements and countryside of the higher ground to the north (as shown on map 14), development proposals should also show how they have assessed and responded to the heritage, landscape and culture of the China Clay Area in their design and layout to ensure that it is sensitive to local distinctiveness.